China does not want ‘cold war’ or ‘hot war’ with anyone, Xi Jinping tells United Nations

 Both sides have accused the other of fresh provocations, including allegations of soldiers crossing into each other’s territory in the months after their deadliest standoff in decades.
 Several rounds of military level talks have failed to break the impasse.
 Tensions escalated again this month at the Pangong Tso lake’s southern bank, which led to the firing of shots at the Line of Actual Control for the first time in decades.

 On Tuesday, in a joint press release about the sixth round of Corps Commander-level talks, the two sides agreed not to add more troops to the frontline and avoid “unilaterally” changing the situation on the ground.
-This was the first meeting between the military heads after the foreign ministers had met and agreed on five principles at Moscow, to guide the resolution of the ongoing military stand-off in eastern Ladakh.
+This was the first meeting between the military heads after the foreign ministers had met and agreed on five-point consensus at Moscow, to defuse tensions and resolve the ongoing military stand-off in eastern Ladakh.

 On coronavirus and economy